100% Pure Organic Ceremonial-grade Cacao

 - Healthy fats which support the absorption of cacao’s magic

-- Increases blood flow to the brain for awareness & focus
+- Increases blood flow to the brain for awareness and focus

 - Boosts the immune system, assisting the body to heal

-- Contains theobromine – a bitter alkaloid which stimulates the cardiovascular system, experienced as uplifting & grounding
+- Contains theobromine – a bitter alkaloid which stimulates the cardiovascular system, experienced as uplifting and grounding

 - Releases “happy hormones” (serotonin, dopamine) and neurotransmitters (anandamide, PEA) for elevated mood